Bridgewater College is committed to providing equal access to College programs to otherwise qualified students with a disability.

 Physical or mental impairments may include but are not limited to: mobility/orthopedic impairments, visual impairments, hearing impairments, speech impairments, specific learning disabilities, attention deficit disorders/attention deficit hyperactivity disorders, psychological disabilities, neurological impairments, traumatic brain injuries or chronic medical conditions such as cancer, diabetes or AIDS.

-Appropriate to the disability, documentation should be current - within last three years, based on adult norms and include:
+Appropriate to the disability, documentation should be current, based on adult norms and include:

 - a diagnostic statement identifying the disability, date of the current diagnostic evaluation and the date of the original diagnosis.